chef/chef-web-docs/chef_master/source/install_chef_automate.rst

    All paths called for here should be supplied as the absolute path to a file, including the filename.

+.. note:: Automate, as of 0.7.239, only supports a single enterprise.
+The one created above, in the ``automate-ctl setup`` command.

    ``AUTOMATE_LICENSE`` is the full path and file name of your Chef Automate license file.
 For example: ``/root/automate.license``.

    .. note:: After your Chef Automate server is successfully setup, this file will be copied into the ``/var/opt/delivery/license`` directory as ``delivery.license``.